mohitydv09/mohityadav/content/_index.md

           date_start: '2021-01-01'
           date_end: '2021-10-31'
           description: |2-
-              * Received training in advanced mechanical engineering subjects such as Finite Element Method, Computational Fluid Dynamics, Code Design, Mechanics of Solids, and their application in the design of nuclear power plant components.
+              * Engaged in an interdisciplinary training program that covered computational techniques and their applications in engineering, including topics such as FEA, CFD, and reliability engineering.
-              * Selected as one of the 16 students nationwide for this prestigious 10-month training program, among which I secured a position in top three performing students upon completion of the training program.
+              * Selected as one of the 16 students nationwide for a prestigious 10-month training program following a highly competitive technical interview.
+Recognized as one of the top three performing candidates upon completing the program.
         - title: Engineer
           company: Tata Motors Limited
           company_url: ''